MY INTERNET WRITING :

 HUBPAGES : THE STORY FROM INCEPTION TO NOW

 HubPages has been going since 2006, which is not at all bad for an internet company, but in all the years since then it's had its full share of ups and downs struggling with the desire to satisfy its members' creative ambitions whilst also satisfying the sometimes conflicting need to keep Google happy (a happy Google means higher rankings on the Google search engine - an all important requirement for any internet company).
-It has - as I understand it - been a real struggle.
+It has been - as I understand it - a real struggle.

 Initially everything went well for the HubPages site and its body of writers.
 In 2006 there was little competition, social media was still only just finding its feet, and HubPages I think were keen to rapidly build up their membership.
-Writers were given free range over the design of their articles, and traffic to the site was good - pretty much regardless of the quality of what was being published.
+Writers were given free range over the design of their articles, and traffic to the site was good - pretty much regardless of the quality of what was being published!
 And that may have led to complacency.
 Because almost anything - regardless of quality - was allowed, and certainly I can well remember seeing hubs of very miniscule merit - just one paragraph of writing and maybe an out of focus photograph, and some truly amateurish presentations.
 I even saw unintelligible hubs written in broken English by foreign hubbers keen to reach out to a worldwide audience.

 The first factor was Google's entirely laudable concerns about quality.
-Pages such as those I described earlier with very poor grammar and minimal content were damaging the good reputation of the site as a whole, and the consequence was that HubPages had to begin raising its quality bar by 'unfeaturing' articles which did not meet a required standard.
+Pages such as those I described earlier with very poor grammar and minimal content were damaging the good reputation of the site as a whole, and the consequence was that HubPages had to begin raising its quality bar by 'unfeaturing' articles which did not meet the specified standard.
 That was a sensible response.
-Some other content creation sites went under at this time, and HubPages made further efforts in 2014 to strengthen its position by acquiring one of its rivals - Squidoo - in a friendly takeover, bringing in an influx of new writers and more revenue.
+Some other content creation sites went under at this time, and HubPages made further efforts in 2014 to secure its position by acquiring one of its rivals - Squidoo - in a friendly takeover, bringing in an influx of new writers and more revenue.

-More recently still at the beginning of 2018, HubPages merged with the Maven network, described as a 'publishing, advertising and distribution platform', and together with another partner 'Say Media', this apparently now makes the group the single largest independent media coalition in North America.
+More recently still at the beginning of 2018, HubPages merged with the powerful 'Maven' network, described as a 'publishing, advertising and distribution platform', and together with another partner 'Say Media', this apparently now makes the group the single largest independent media coalition in North America.
 I don't pretend to understand the business ins and outs of this merger, because business jargonese is as difficult for me to comprehend as computer jargonese, but it seems that when it comes to internet publishing, 'big' is increasingly beautiful.
 As a result, the consensus of opinion both within HubPages and in objective reporting circles, seems to be positive about the future of this new Maven/Say Media/HubPages conglomerate.

-It's clear that the company has been doing everything in its power to swim against the tide of increased internet competition and Google's demands, and I don't envy the staff its trials and tribulations.
+It's clear that the company has been doing everything in its power to swim against the combined tide of increased internet competition and Google's demands, and I don't envy the staff its trials and tribulations.
 It does seem at the time of writing (March 2018) that there is a new found optimism among the staff and many of the members, and whilst the heady days of anything-goes writing, easy traffic and easy profits may be in the past, I think they may well now succeed in keeping the brand name going.

 HUBPAGES : MY DISENCHANTMENT